cplusplus/LEWG/library-design-guidelines.md

    * Use `std::addressof()` to obtain addresses based on generic parameters.
    * Prefer to specify nested types as a typedef for an _unspecified_ or _implementation-defined_ type, rather than as a class or enumeration type.
 This avoids over-constraining implementations.
-   * Do not use `requires` clauses or define new language-level `concept`s until the introduction and fundamental concepts from the Ranges TS have merged into the IS.
+   * Do not use `requires` clauses or define new language-level `concept`s until the introduction (section 6) and fundamental concepts (section 7) from the Ranges TS have merged into the IS.

 ## How We Code It